There is something absolutely magical happening at Harry Potter World UK every day, no matter what you think about special effects and wizardry.

 I don’t want to spoil the whole thing for you, but I found there was a wonderful mix of real sets, costumes, character builds and even video interviews to make everything interesting.
 Fans will go crazy over the massive Hogwarts gate, Gryffindor common room, and Buckbeak animatronic model, to name a few highlights.
 Midway there is a café serving butterbeer as well!

 Want to know what it tastes like?
 Some people say it’s a cross between shortbread and butterscotch.
 I think that’s a bit of a stretch.
 See my reaction below:

 Boxes and boxes piled high in endless shelves of every color.
 Movie makers had everyone’s names on the boxes who worked on the film and then some.
-By the small black box with Alan Rickman’s name on it was a quickly made sign of the year he was born, then died.
-After seeing his sweeping potions room, iconic black robes and movie want in subsequent rooms, it hit like brick.
-But they did a wonderful job of keeping the magic and joy alive throughout the tour while still paying homage to an incredible man and actor.
+By the small black box with Alan Rickman’s name on it was a quickly made sign of the year he was born and the year he passed.
+After seeing his sweeping potions room, iconic black robes and movie want in subsequent rooms, it hit like a brick.
+The crew still did a wonderful job of keeping the magic and joy alive throughout the tour while still paying homage to an incredible man and actor.

-There is something wonderfully special about hearing kids in British accent argue over horcruxes and house quiddich teams and hidden snitches though while at the studio tour in London.
+There is something wonderfully special about hearing kids in British accent argue over Horcruxes, house quidditch teams, and hidden snitches while at the studio tour in London.
 It’s not something I’ll soon forget.

 Would you visit the Harry Potter World UK tour if you’re in London?
 Let us know in the comments!